 Silos on campus.
 Participants said that collaboration across their own campuses was lacking, in addition to between campuses.

 Institutional focus.
 Aid resources tend to be designed around the institution, rather than the student.
-Reversing this requires building new mental models.
+Shifting this requires building new mental models.

 Communication gaps.
 Students are often unaware that emergency aid even exists.

 Normalizing of the problem.
-It doesn’t even occur to students to seek help from their college or university.
-There’s a “that’s just the way it is” attitude.
+It doesn’t even occur to some students to seek help from their college or university.
+There’s a “that’s just the way it is” perspective and/or a view that “the institution does not care about me.”

 Cultural barriers.
 Some students come from backgrounds that stigmatize asking for help.

-Reos Partners began this project by conducting 20 dialogue interviews with exemplars in the system who were already doing innovative things with emergency aid.
-In May of 2017, we kicked off the lab with an intensive three-day forum of stakeholders in which we built a shared understanding of the challenges, opportunities, and priorities.
-In mid-July, we convened the Innovation Cohort teams for a two-and-a-half-day workshop to prototype initiatives.
-Reos Partners is providing support and facilitation throughout the prototyping and testing process.
+Reos Partners began this project by conducting 20 dialogue interviews with exemplars in the system who were familiar with a range of emergency needs presented by college students and who were already doing innovative things with emergency aid.
+In May 2017, we kicked off the lab with an intensive three-day forum of stakeholders during which we built a shared understanding of the challenges, opportunities, and priorities.
+In mid-July, we convened the Innovation Cohort teams for a two-and-a-half-day workshop to support teams in adopting a student-centered approach and begin to identify initiatives to prototype on campus.
+In November 2017, a second forum brought campuses and strategic partners together to focus on the key topics and opportunities for marshalling a systemic response to emergency aid.
+The third forum in April 2018 identified and advanced synergies from work underway by the innovation cohorts and community of practice workstream groups, and laid the groundwork for the final EAL design cycle.

 The EAL Innovation Cohort